morpheus04/aws-bootcamp-cruddur-2023/journal/week2.md

 ---

-### Trigger an error an observe an error with Rollbar
+### Trigger an error and observe an error with Rollbar

 - To trigger an error;
   - modified the `home_activities.py` file